cysouw/diathesis/text/c01_introduction.md

 ### Adjuncts

 Adjuncts, the counterparts of arguments, are phrases that are not specifically induced by the main verb of a clause.
 Typically, such adjuncts are adverbial prepositional phrases, see [@sec:prepositions-definition-non-governed].
 Just like with arguments, adjunct status should not be linked to a lexical verb itself, but to the clause construction in which it is used.
-For example, the verb *tanzen* 'to dance' is typically considered to be an intransitive verb with optional (adjunct) locational prepositional phrases [@Next a,b].
+For example, the verb *tanzen* 'to dance' is typically considered to be an intransitive verb with optional (adjunct) locational prepositional phrases [@next a,b].
 However, there is a crucial difference between these two locations, see [@sec:prepositions-manner-of-movement].
-The static location *im Saal* 'in the hall' [@Next a] remains optional in the perfect (with auxiliary *haben*), see [@Next c,d], while the dynamic location *in den Saal* 'into the hall' becomes obligatory in the perfect (with auxiliary *sein*), see [@Next e,f].
-So, the obligatory location in [@Next e] is an utterance argument (and as a consequence, the role of 'path' is a lexical role of such verbs of movement like *tanzen*).
+The static location *im Saal* 'in the hall' [@next a] remains optional in the perfect (with auxiliary *haben*), see [@next c,d], while the dynamic location *in den Saal* 'into the hall' becomes obligatory in the perfect (with auxiliary *sein*), see [@next e,f].
+So, the obligatory location in [@next e] is an utterance argument (and as a consequence, the role of 'path' is a lexical role of such verbs of movement like *tanzen*).

 :::ex
 a.
 Ich tanze (im Saal).